-Dietary Theory of Alzheimer’s,
+Transcript: Dietary Theory of Alzheimer’s

-Some say it’s just because we have an aging population, but if you go back and look at the data, prior to about 100 years ago, there was no evidence of Alzheimer’s—no matter how old you were.
+Some say it’s just because we have an aging population.
+But if you go back and look at the data, prior to about 100 years ago, there was no evidence of Alzheimer’s—no matter how old you were.
 And even now, it’s really only a major problem in the developed world.
 The elderly in India and Africa, for example, are spared this disease.
-When we look at the epidemiology we should be, shocked.
+When we look at the epidemiology, we should be shocked.

 But instead, the scientific community seems to be passively letting this happen.
 There is not much research in this area.
 Most efforts, frankly, are coming up with drugs to try to treat it rather than try to prevent it in the first place.

-Given the link between meat eating and dementia, some scientists have suggested a prion theory, maybe Alzheimer’s is some human variant of mad cow disease.
+Given the link between meat eating and dementia, some scientists have suggested a prion theory; maybe Alzheimer’s is some human variant of mad cow disease.
 We certainly are eating more beef, but this new researcher is skeptical, believing the real cause to be something else in our developed environment, namely copper toxicity.

 To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring watch the above video.
 This is just an approximation of the audio contributed by veganmontreal.

 Please consider volunteering to help out on the site.